Finding Your Target Audience

 Don’t be afraid to repeat yourself.
 Because Twitter is so crowded, people will often miss your posts.
 If you have important information to share, retweet it again the next day!
 Again, just don’t be obnoxious about it.

 Use those hashtags!
 Using hashtags like #indiecomics, #comics, #webcomics… will help your posts be discovered by more people.
+Avoid clogging up a tweet with them though, or Twitter might think you’re spamming and lower the score of your post.

 Make polls.
 Twitter polls are a great way to engage with your audience since they take a low amount of effort to participate in.